Štěnovice: Sights

 The main landmark of the centre of Štěnovice is the Trinitarian monastery with the Church of Saint Procopius.
-They were built in the Baroque style in 1747–1753, by the reconstruction of an early Baroque granary.
+They were built in the Baroque style in 1747–1753, by rebuilding an early Baroque granary.
 The parish church still serves its purpose.
 The former monastery is partly used as an apartment and partly unused.

 The Štěnovice Castle is located on the opposite bank of the Úhlava River from the rest of the village.
 It was built in the Baroque style in 1723.
 Next to the castle is a small park with quality Baroque sculptural decoration.
 Today the castle is privately used and is occasionally used for social purposes.